Family Medical Leave (FML)

 Apply for Leave Share

-Review the Leave Share website to see if you are eligible and complete the form to apply.
+Review the Leave Share website to apply.

 Please review our leave breakdown webpage which outlines all the possible leaves available to UA employees.
 If you have questions, please email ua-hr-leaves@alaska.edu.